How To Tell Someone You're Not Interested?

 Image: IStock

 Let’s face it — telling someone you’re not into them can be awkward and uncomfortable, especially when done in person.
-You can send them a text explaining how you feel.
+You can have a break up over text explaining how you feel.
 This way, you can be clear, and it’ll be difficult for them to convince you to give them another shot.
 This message will probably be shared as a screenshot to multiple people, though, so be very careful about how you word it.

 7. Tell them you’re still getting over your ex